Oliver-BE/summarizing-large-graphs/README.md

 > When done working, deactivate your virtual environment by running `$ deactivate`

 > After you install a new package, add it to the `requirements.txt` file by running `$ pip3 freeze > requirements.txt`

+> Note: Make sure you run `export PYTHONPATH="${PYTHONPATH}:/path/to/your/project/"` so that the local Python modules get set up correctly (important for running files in the `test` directory). `PYTHONPATH` is an environment variable which you can set to add additional directories where Python will look for modules and packages.

+## Running the algorithm
+From the base directory, run `python3 src/main.py path_to_input_graph`.
+Run `python3 src/main.py -h` to see all possible configuration options.

+> To run test files run `python3 test/name_of_file.py` from the base directory.